OhssineAbdelfatah/42_minishell/README.md

 # Minishell

 Minishell is a minimal implementation of a Unix shell, built as part of the 1337 common core curriculum.
-It was developed collaboratively by [ohssineabdelfatah](https://github.com/ohssineabdelfatah) and [ilaasri] (https://github.com/iliass-laa).
+It was developed collaboratively by [ohssineabdelfatah](https://github.com/ohssineabdelfatah) and [ilaasri](https://github.com/iliass-laa).
 This project showcases our understanding of process management, system calls, and shell scripting.

 ## Features